01472 237772

 • How to report any incidents of cyber-bullying, ensuring pupils are encouraged to do so, including where they are a witness rather than a victim

-• Train staff, as part of their induction, on safe internet use and online safeguarding issues including cyber-bullying and the risks of online radicalisation.
+• Train staff, as part of their induction, on safe internet use and online safeguarding issues including cyber-bullying and the risks of online radicalisation and the expectations, roles and responsibilities around filtering and monitoring.
 All staff members will receive refresher training at least once each academic year

 • Educate parents/carers about online safety via our website, communications sent directly to them and during parents’ sessions.
 We will also share clear procedures with them so they know how to raise concerns about online safety

-• Make sure staff are aware of any restrictions placed on them with regards to the use of their mobile phone and cameras
+• Make sure staff are aware of any restrictions placed on them with regards to the use of their mobile phone and cameras, for example that:

 • Explain the sanctions we will use if a pupil is in breach of our policies on the acceptable use of the internet and mobile phones